-The Company continues to have issues with the timely provision of reports required by consents, likely in part due to the complex and significant monitoring and reporting requirements.
-However, with ongoing liaison by the Council during the year under review there was an improvement by the Company and all draft reports were submitted for this monitoring period.
+The Company continues to have issues with the timely provision of reports required by consents, likely in part due to the complex and significant monitoring and reporting requirements, together with third party consultants.
+Additionally, there were some changes to the main consent (0489) with further prescriptive conditions with challenging timeframes during 2023/24.
+There was ongoing liaison between the Company and the Council during the year under review.
+Some improvement by the Company is still required in order to ensure relevant reports are submitted in time.